Gormenghast (novel): Steerpike usurps Barquentine

 Steerpike, despite his position of authority, is in reality a dangerous traitor to Gormenghast who seeks to eventually wield ultimate power in the castle.
 To this end, he kills Barquentine so that he can replace him and so advance in power.
 Although he is successful in his murder of Barquentine, the old master of ritual put up such a severe struggle that Steerpike is severely injured in the process, suffering extensive burns and almost drowning.
 As Steerpike lies recovering in a delirious state from his ordeal, he cries out the words And the twins will make it five.

-This is overheard by the castle's doctor, Dr Prunesquallor, who is greatly disturbed to hear it.
+His words are overheard by the castle's doctor, Dr Prunesquallor, who is greatly disturbed to hear them.
 Although the reader is not told this explicitly, Steerpike's words are a clear reference to the number of people he has killed.
 The reference to the twins is to the aunts of Titus, the twin sisters Ladies Cora and Clarice.
 Steerpike has effectively been holding them captive in a remote and abandoned part of the castle, and they are utterly dependent on him for food and drink.
 Due to Steerpike's prolonged recovery he is unable to supply them (and at some level Steerpike is aware of this, even in his delirium), and by the time he has recovered he believes them to have probably already died of thirst and starvation, though in fact they die a few days later.

 Dr Prunesquallor discusses Steerpike's words with the Countess Gertrude, but they disagree over its meaning and the ambiguity over exactly what Steerpike meant is never resolved.
 Nevertheless, both of them are now thoroughly suspicious about Steerpike and his role in the various disappearances and deaths among the happenings of the castle.
 Although Steerpike appears to make a full recovery, he is left disfigured with a morbid fear of fire.
 It also becomes clear that the balance of his mind is increasingly disturbed.